doowmot/doowmot/README.md

 ---

-## ⚙️ What I'm Currently Working On
+## ⚙️ What I'm Working On

-Currently building a **mortgage comparison tool** with the MERN stack to simplify complex financial decisions.
+Currently building a web app using MERN stack for first-time house buyers to simplify how the mortgage process works, what they can afford, and who to trust.

 ---